 - Use mosquito repellents before stepping out.

-Typhoid – Typhoid is caused by Salmonella Typhi bacteria and spreads because of poor sanitation.
-Eating contaminated food and drinking contaminated water are the two main causes of typhoid.
+Typhoid – The Salmonella Typhi bacteria cause typhoid and it spreads because of poor sanitation.
+Contaminated food and contaminated water are the two main causes of typhoid.
 Symptoms of typhoid include fever, headache, joint pain, and sore throat.

 Cholera – Cholera is caused by the Vibrio cholera bacterium.
 Eating or drinking contaminated food and water are the causes of cholera.
 This disease can cause severe diarrhea and dehydration and in some cases, if left untreated, it can be fatal.

-Jaundice – Jaundice or yellow fever is contracted through contaminated food and water and poor sanitation.
+Jaundice – Contaminated food, water, and poor sanitation can cause jaundice or yellow fever.
 It may cause liver dysfunction.
 Other symptoms of jaundice include weakness, fatigue, yellow urine, and yellowing of eyes.
 Jaundice can sometimes be also a severe symptom of underlying illness indicating a serious problem with the function of red blood cells, liver, gallbladder, and pancreas.

 Gastrointestinal infections – Gastrointestinal infections are also caused by consuming contaminated food and water.
 Hence, it is advisable to always drink boiled water and store your food in a properly sanitized environment.

 Hepatitis A – It is again a viral infection that spreads due to contaminated food and water.
 Hepatitis A can cause inflammation in your liver and may damage it over time.
 Symptoms of hepatitis A are fatigue, fever, yellow eyes, dark-colored urine, and a sudden loss of appetite.

 How do you protect yourself from water-borne diseases in monsoon?

 - Wash fruits and vegetables thoroughly before consuming.

 - Maintain proper personal hygiene at all times.